christiantobin/christiantobin/README.md

 ### Things I'm currently working on:

-- UFC data collector using web scraping <!-- Add links to repos -->
 - XGBoost ML model to predict UFC fight results
+- [Interactive Portfolio using Angular and S3 static web hosting][portfolio]
 - [Discord Bot with Economy (powered by SQLite)][discordbot]

 #### Connect with me: